sacktock/nodejs-project/README.md

 Testing
 -------

-- There is one test file 'app.test.js' to run these tests simply type 'npm test' into the command line.
-Bear in mind that some of the tests may fail because of the api web service, and if the 'GET /authentication/session/new redirect succeeds' test fails then most of the tests in the 'Test account services' section will also fail because the authentication has not worked.
+- There is one test file 'app.test.js' to run these tests simply type 'npm test' into the command line (this will run jest --coverage).
+Bear in mind that some of the tests may fail because of the external api service, and if the 'GET /authentication/session/new redirect succeeds' test fails then most of the tests in the 'Test account services' section will also fail because the authentication has not worked.
 - To test with eslint type 'npm run lint' into the command line, this is a directory wide test and will test the client side javascript aswell.
 If you don't see any output this means eslint has found no errors.

 Console